FGasper/p5-Wasm-Wasm3/README.md

 This distribution’s `Makefile.PL` implements logic to determine which backend to use.

-wasm3, as of this writing, implements both WASI backends as singletons;
-as a result, Wasm::Wasm3 allows only one module to use WASI at a time.

-You’re free, of course, to implement your own WASI imports rather than to use wasm3’s; depending on how much of WASI you actually need that may not be as onerous as it sounds.
+You’re free, of course, to implement your own WASI imports rather than to use wasm3’s.
+Depending on how much of WASI you actually need that may not be as onerous as it sounds; see the distribution’s `t/faux_wasi.t` for an example.

+# MEMORY LEAK DETECTION

+To help you avoid memory leaks, instances of all classes `warn()` if their `DESTROY()` method runs at global destruction time.

+This necessitates extra care when linking Perl functions to WASM;
+see [Wasm::Wasm3::Module](https://metacpan.org/pod/Wasm%3A%3AWasm3%3A%3AModule) for details, and the distribution’s `t/faux_wasi.t` for an example.

 # DOCUMENTATION